 4. How should satisfaction be measured?

-It is important to have a large number of questions that are measurable by stadistic methods.
-The opened questions are subjective and allows your clients to express their opinion are have extremely valuable information to improve your service levels.
+It is important to have a large number of questions that are measurable by statistic methods.
+The opened questions are subjective and allow your clients to express their opinion are have extremely valuable information to improve your service levels.

 5. How to use customer satisfaction surveys to greatest effect?